-This dropdown allows you to choose the the format in which your output is saved.
+This dropdown allows you to choose the format in which your output is saved.
 You can also select per-node file formats in the node list.
 If you change the selection here, all nodes will default to the selection made here.

 Tiled output is experimental at this stage.
 It will be stabilized in future updates.

-Gaea can automatically generate multiple LODs (Level of Detail) models for you in a single pass.
+Gaea can automatically generate multiple LODs (Level of Detail) for you in a single pass.
 Each LOD is half of the previous vertex count.

 For example, if you are exporting 4 LODs:

 This is the vertex count of either dimension.
 Higher density creates more detailed meshes at the expense of speed and memory.
 The total number of vertices is the square of the vertex count specifed.
 So for example, 512 vertex count is: 512 x 512 = 262,144 vertices.
-The estimate of vertex and face count is shown below the settings.
+The estimate of vertex and face counts is shown below the settings.

 Force all faces to be quads instead of triangles.

 This option is for builds that need to be taken to Unreal Engine, and is turned off by default.
-Unreal engine requires particular dimensions for ingesting terrains.
-To meet Unreal's requirements, Gaea will build the terrain at its own fixed resolutions and then faithfully downsample to the Unreal friendly resolution.
+Unreal Engine requires particular dimensions for ingesting terrains.
+To meet Unreal's requirements, Gaea will build the terrain at its own fixed resolutions and then faithfully downsample to the Unreal-friendly resolution.

-Pick the nearest Gaea resolution in the main Resolution dropdown, then select the Unreal friendly resolution in the Resample dropdown.
+Pick the nearest Gaea resolution in the main Resolution dropdown, then select the Unreal-friendly resolution in the Resample dropdown.